jwmullally/iscsi-target-ramdisk/README.md

   * Boot the [iSCSI target as a USB Mass Storage device](https://github.com/jwmullally/openwrt-rpi4-iscsi-to-usb-bridge).

-  * Boot `openwrt-iscsi-initiator` on the target and a Linux Live CD on the initiator (e.g. Fedora or Ubuntu).
+  * Boot `iscsi-target-ramdisk` on the target and a Linux Live CD on the initiator (e.g. Fedora or Ubuntu).
 Install `libvirtd` and `virt-manager`, attach the iSCSI drive using the script from <http://192.168.200.1:81/cgi-bin/iscsistart.sh>, create a Win10 VM with the existing `/dev/sd*` iSCSI drive, add the network card as a "PCI Host Device", then boot Windows in the VM once to install the network driver.
 This might not work if the hardware is too dissimilar and other system drivers are needed.

 * Set your network card driver to start during early boot.
 (Seems not always necessary, first try PXE booting without this).